What is acute tubular necrosis?

-If your doctor suspects acute tubular necrosis, they may order specific diagnostic tests.
-These testing procedures include:
+If your doctor suspects ATN, they may order specific diagnostic tests:

 - urinalysis to look for abnormal cells in your urine, the color of the urine, and signs of infection from bacteria and other organisms

 - biopsy to examine your kidney tissue

-- CT scans to take pictures of the inside of your kidneys.
+- CT scans of the inside of your kidneys

 Your doctor may prescribe medication to decrease the fluid and waste buildup in your kidneys.
-You may also be told to restrict your diet to reduce the amount of sodium and potassium in your body.
-You may also need to regulate the amount of water you drink to avoid excessive fluid retention.
-Too much fluid can lead to abnormal swelling (edema) in your arms, legs, and feet.
-You may temporarily need dialysis to help your kidneys filter out excess fluids and wastes.
+You may also be told to restrict your diet to reduce your intake of sodium and potassium.